 There is another factor to consider as well.
 Although dentists advertising from Mexico often boast about their expertise and their fluency in English, having looked at a few of their websites, we find reason to doubt both.

 Many of these websites are flashy and look great.
 They seem professional and compelling.
 The sales pitch is good.
 But we strongly encourage you to take the time to read the content in detail.
 Fluency errors as well as serious technical problems riddle the sites.

 The fluency errors we might be willing to forgive.
 The people may be reasonable speakers, even if they can’t write English clearly.
 But technical errors must give us pause.
-They show that the dentist either doesn’t know that these or wrong or that they don’t take the time to check the website.
+They show that the dentist either doesn’t know that these are wrong or that they don’t take the time to check the website.
 This shows that the dentist views patients brought in by the website as nothing more than a profit source.
 The goal is to put up a slick-looking website that can fool some people into getting a procedure at the clinic.
 You’re not worth the time it would take to proofread.

 Don’t Forget Follow-Up

 A procedure like dental implants benefits from good follow-up care.
 Who is going to provide that care for your dental implants from Mexico?
 Are you going to travel back to Mexico for all your follow-up visits?
 This would be best, because that dentist has the best information about the implant and what type of care is needed.
 But most likely, the dentist from Mexico will leave much of the follow-up care for your implants to other implant dentists, performing only the high-profit parts of the procedure.

 Dental Implants Are Worth the Investment